shabbirh/MongoHub-Mac/README.markdown

 ## What is MongoHub
 **[MongoHub](http://mongohub.todayclose.com/)** is a **[mongodb](http://mongodb.org)** GUI application.
-This repository is a mac native version of MongoHub.
+This repository is a fork of [MongoHub](https://github.com/bububa/MongoHub-Mac).

 ## System Requirements